 A small number of enquiries have been received for advice from local community organisations, and a few prominent community-centred organisations in the town have been contacted directly, with the majority keen to take up advice on installing solar panels.
-A meeting is planned with the Masonic Lodge, and the Memorial Theatre has requested more technical advice and seems likely to then progress themselves.
 Advice to community organisations could support the installation of over 100kWp of rooftop solar.
 The Lucky Chance theatre has provided a case study, which will soon be completed and published on our website.